 Getting a Referral for Psychotherapy

 Referrals from people you know and trust will tend to be more meaningful to an individual.
 So talking to a friend or family member about their therapist might help you better understand whether or not that person would be helpful to you.
-Your family physician might also know professionals they respect and trust.
+Your family physician might also know local mental health professionals they respect and trust in the community.
 Since a lot of people’s healthcare choices will be decided based upon whether that professional is a part of their healthcare plan or not, check with your insurance or healthcare provider to get a list of approved professionals.

 Online databases are also a valuable resource to research, as they will often provide a little more information than your local yellow pages.
-Some online psychotherapist databases allow the professional to enhance their listing with additional information, such as experience, educational degrees, and ways they prefer to work.
+These therapist directories allow the professional to enhance their listing with additional information, such as experience, educational degrees, and ways they prefer to work.
 This can be helpful to people looking for professionals who have specific backgrounds or experience with specific kinds of issues or disorders.

 Keep in mind that throughout this process, it’s best to keep an open mind and not to necessarily go with the first professional you see.
 Choosing a professional that’s going to be helpful to you and your needs is often much like a job interview process — you need to find one that’s going to work with you and for you, and that you feel most comfortable with.